What happens when a SPAC makes an acquisition? A cooling of the SPAC market in 2021 may be a good time to look at the full SPAC life cycle.

 “SPACs are complex and differ from traditional stocks in several ways, so investors would be wise to educate themselves and understand how these instruments work,” Coffey noted.
 “The primary thing investors should know is that due diligence responsibility is far greater when investing in SPACs compared to traditional companies and IPOs.”

-According to securities regulator FINRA, a SPAC typically has between 18 and 24 months to make an acquisition.
+According to the Financial Industry Regulatory Authority (FINRA), a SPAC typically has between 18 and 24 months to close an acquisition.
 If it doesn’t, the SPAC is dissolved and funds are returned to investors on a pro rata basis (net of costs and fees which, depending on the SPAC structure, can be substantial).

 Although SPACs usually have a relatively short life, that doesn’t mean things can’t get interesting or complicated.
 Here’s a brief summary of a SPAC life cycle from the accounting and consulting firm CohnReznick.